 It’s supposed to be the height of summer although you would never know it if you live in England (it’s been pretty grey and wet recently).
-I decided to put together this short summer guide with a list of four things everyone should this summer do and it completely chronic illness warrior friendly.
+I decided to put together this short summer guide with a list of four things everyone should this summer do and it is completely chronic illness warrior friendly.

 Staying hydrated is important for a number of reasons, not only does it do your insides good it really benefits your skin.
 I find adding lemon wedges to your water gives it a bit of flavour and is also rumoured to be very good for you as well.
 It is very easy to become dehydrated during the summer and I find this can easily cause headaches and exasperates other symptoms.
 So drink up.